-Enjoy more flexibility with a lower credit score–580 is the minimum credit score required to take out an FHA loan.
+Enjoy more flexibility with a lower credit score–580 is the minimum credit score required for this loan option.

-You must have your home appraised by an FHA-approved appraiser, live in the house as your primary residence, and move into the house within 60 days of closing.
+You must have your home appraised by an approved appraiser, live in the house as your primary residence, and move into the house within 60 days of closing.